 You can set the default boot image in the Image Synchronization formula on the branch server, by adding the chosen boot image name to the Default boot image field.
-For more information about Image Synchronization formula, see [Salt > Formula-imagesync >].
+For more information about Image Synchronization formula, see Specialized-guides > Salt.

+3.1.4.
 Deploy Images to the Terminals